adityakunapuli/adityakunapuli.github.io/AnalysisFocalLoss.md

 <!-- As described, these models prioritize speed over accuracy, as such with the resulting decrease in computation time and computational resources, comes reduced performance.
 The table above shows a performance comparison between the various Single Shot Detection models.Though nonetheless, there are many cases in which such a trade off is worth it, such as when used in consumer mobile devices. -->
 As described, these models prioritize speed over accuracy, as such with the resulting decrease in computation time and computational resources, comes reduced performance.
 Table 1 shows a performance comparison between the various Single Shot Detection models. [^1] Though nonetheless, there are many cases in which such a trade off is worth it, such as when used in consumer mobile devices.

-[^1]:For a much more thorough survey in performance differences between current architectures, see {% cite googlereview %}.
+[^1]:For a much more thorough survey in performance differences between current architectures, see <!-- {% cite googlereview %} -->.
 Figure 10 at the end of this analysis shows one of the results of the survey.

 A much more compelling problem arises in Single Stage Detectors--namely that of *class imbalance*.
-Specifically, the *intrinsic imbalance* that arises in naturally occurring frequencies of data {% cite classimbalance %}--*e.g.* medical diagnoses of cancer in a large population of healthy patients.
+Specifically, the *intrinsic imbalance* that arises in naturally occurring frequencies of data <!-- {% cite classimbalance %} -->--*e.g.* medical diagnoses of cancer in a large population of healthy patients.
 In context of object detection models, Lin et al. summarized the problem as thus:
 > These detectors evaluate $10^4-10^5$ candidate locations per image but only a few locations contain objects.

 The issue of class imbalances and their effects on back-propagation algorithms within shallow neural nets has been documented and studied since at least the early 1990s.
-Anand et al. showed that the effect of class imbalances led to the majority class dominating the net gradient {% cite Anand1993AnIA %}.
+Anand et al. showed that the effect of class imbalances led to the majority class dominating the net gradient <!-- {% cite Anand1993AnIA %} -->.
 The figure below <!-- Figure~\ref{fig:Anand} --> demonstrates this--note that the error associated with the majority class quickly declines, whereas the error associated with the minority class essentially explodes until the model is *actually performing worse than simply flipping a coin*.
 Or to put it another way: as a result of severe class imbalances, the model shown <!-- in Figure~\ref{fig:Anand} --> is performing so poorly in respect to the minority class, that actual prediction may be improved by reversing the assignment of probabilities (in a binary classification).

 <!-- \begin{figure}[!htbp]
 	\begin{center}